Kenasi123/Todo-List/README.md

 Backend

-PostgreSQL needs to be installed and running - I started it from my Windows 10 PostgreSQL 12 dropdown option 'SQL shell (psql)'
-Postman used to test the backend before frontend was available
+PostgreSQL needs to be installed and running - I started it from my Macbook PostgreSQL 12 dropdown option 'SQL shell (psql)' Postman used to test the backend before frontend was available

 Frontend